-Incoming Students - Every incoming and transfer student is required to complete the START Program prior to arriving on campus for First Year Student Orientation.
-The START Program is a series of modules addressing sexual assault awareness and prevention and alcohol and drug awareness.
-These are not oversimplified lectures about alcohol and sex; rather, they are thoughtful, well-researched educational programs for adults committed to thinking about their life choices and values.
+First-year and transfer students complete the START Learning Program for Higher Education before they arrive on campus.
+The program is a series of modules addressing sexual assault awareness and prevention and alcohol and drug awareness.
+These are well-researched educational programs for adults committed to thinking about their life choices and values.